Bobby Maynard-Musician, Instructor

 On August 31, 2008, Bobby was honored by being inducted into the West Virginia Country Music Hall of Fame in Berkeley Springs, West Virginia.
-Other 2008 inductees included Hawkshaw Hawkins and Charlie McCoy.
+Other 2008 inductees included Grand Ole Opry Star Hawkshaw Hawkins and Hee Haw Band Leader Charlie McCoy.

-Bobby’s professional career encompasses a broad range of musical styles, including playing in approximately 45 states and Canada with artists such as Dolly Parton, Lee Greenwood, The Jordanaires, Little Jimmy Dickens, Johnny Russell, Helen Cornelius, Ava Barber, Jack Greene, Jean Shepard, Billy Walker, Don Rigsby, Dry Branch Fire Squad, Melvin Goins and Windy Mountain, The Lewis Family, Ernie Thacker, and many others.
-In addition, Bobby worked as a fulltime musician at two theme parks, Dollywood, in Pigeon Forge, Tennessee and Six Flags Fiesta Texas, in San Antonio, Texas.
+Bobby’s professional career encompasses a broad range of styles, including playing in approximately 45 states and Canada with artists such as Dolly Parton, Lee Greenwood, The Jordanaires, Little Jimmy Dickens, Johnny Russell, Helen Cornelius, Jack Greene, Jean Shepard, Billy Walker, Don Rigsby, Dry Branch Fire Squad, Melvin Goins and Windy Mountain, and many others.
+In addition, Bobby performed at the Rainbow Music Theatre in Pigeon Forge, Tennessee with Ava Barber of the Lawrence Welk Show.
+Bobby has six years of theme park experience working as a full time musician at Six Flags Fiesta Texas in San Antonio, Texas and Dollywood in Pigeon Forge, Tennessee.
+Notable performances also include the Grand Ole Opry.

 At the 2000 Vandalia Gathering in Charleston, West Virginia, Bobby won first place in the West Virginia State Banjo Contest playing bluegrass banjo.
 Bobby’s CDs are featured at the prestigious Tamarack in Beckley, West Virginia.
 In May of 2002, the Tamarack named Bobby its 2002 Performing Artist of the Year.
 In April 2004, Bobby earned the "TOP SALES PRODUCER" Award at the Tamarack for the outstanding sale of his CDs.